mergermarket/cdflow2/docs/src/commands/init.md

 `--name`
 : Name of the new project repository

-`--org`
-: The name of GitHub Organization

 `--boilerplate`
 : Git URL of the git repo to copy as boilerplate.
 To use a specific branch (or any valid git refspec), add "?ref=branch-name" to the end of the URL.

-`--team`
-: Name of the team (e.g. platform, trendy, wasabi etc)(lowercase)

-`--init-var`
+`--{boilerplate arguments}`
-: One or more variables for the templates files
+: Dynamic argument for the templates files.
+E.g.: `--domain name --account test`

 ## Description